-Today marks the end of the first quarter-year of this 'Patently-O' website.
-What began as a simple toy project has quickly evolved into a modestly successful site.
-During this time, I have written a brief summary of each patent law appellate opinion.
+Today marks day 246 of this ‘Patently-O‘ website.
+What began as a simple toy project has evolved into a modestly successful site.
+During this time, I* have written a brief summary of each patent law appellate opinion.
 In addition, many interesting unpublished appellate and published district court decisions have been reviewed.
 The result is about one case brief every two days.
+I write about other patent law news too — so far a total of 521 posts — averaging out to more than two per day or about three articles per day if I take weekends off.

-A stat-counter was not installed until about day 10, but it shows a total of 25,517 hits over the past 80 days.
-The (incomplete) visitor list includes over 475 corporations, 125 universities, 50 government agencies, and 190 law firms.
-This total does not include visitors who reach the site through a "feed reader" such as bloglines or Kinja.
+The (incomplete) visitor list includes over 1000 corporations, 150 universities, 70 government agencies, and 250 law firms.
+This total does not include visitors who reach the site through a “feed reader” such as bloglines or Kinja.

 Most Popular Search Terms (past 1000 visitors):